 Burial of Indian Muslim soldiers of the First World War in England — Contemporary historical reports

-from France and Belgium were sometimes removed to England for treatment and recovery in military hospitals.
-For any such Muslim soldiers who died while in England, their funeral and burial arrangements were discussed by the British government with the Imam of the Woking Mosque so that they may be carried out according to Islamic custom as well as for the convenience of Muslims.
+of the British Indian army from fronts in France and Belgium were sometimes removed to England for treatment and recovery in military hospitals.
+For Muslim soldiers who died while in England, their funeral and burial arrangements were discussed by the British government with the Imam of the Woking Mosque so that they may be carried out according to Islamic custom as well as for the convenience of Muslims.

 The Islamic Review of December 1914 reported on the first such burial, reproducing the report from the Woking Herald.
 It took place on Monday 9th November 1914.
 The report is as follows: